If you are arrested for DUI in California, you will face two separate legal proceedings:

 - pay a $125 reinstatement fee.

-If the DUI caused injury to another person and you lose at your DMV DUI hearing, the California DMV may suspend your license for one year.6
+Meanwhile if the DUI caused injury to another person and you lose at your DMV DUI hearing, the California DMV may suspend your license for one year with no opportunity for a restricted license.6 If you refuse to submit to a chemical blood or breath test, the privilege will be suspended for one year with no opportunity for a restricted license.7

 6.2.
 Driver’s license suspension for second-offense DUI